 Finishing Off The Hanging Storage

-6. Measure and cut the hanging backboard, so that it fits the space it is designed for.
-Whether that is your shed or craft room.
+Step 7: Measure and cut the hanging backboard to fit the space designed for your shed or craft room.

 Then paint the board to match the colour of the paper napkins.
 With the Marimekko napkins I used, black was the dominant colour.
 So I painted my backboard black.
 (Also, I just happened to have some leftover black paint).

-7. Finally, screw in the coat hooks to the board.
-Make sure they are spaced out wide enough for the hanging storage buckets to sit side by side comfortably.
+Step 8: Finally, screw in the coat hooks to the board.
+Make sure they are spread wide enough for the hanging storage buckets to sit side by side comfortably.

-Now that all that is left to do is to hang the DIY storage tubs whether it be in a craft room or in my case a craft shed.
+Now that all that is left is to hang the DIY storage tubs, whether in a craft room or, in my case, a craft shed.

 These buckets are really handy for storing the little things.
-I have one bucket full of small pieces of driftwood, another pinecones and the third paintbrushes.
+I have one bucket full of small pieces of driftwood, another pinecone and the third paintbrushes.

-They would be good for storing essential craft supplies in a craft room and hang them from a pegboard.
+They would be good for storing essential craft supplies in a craft room and hanging them from a pegboard.

-These yoghurt pot upcycles featured in the A to Z of clever upcycles and resources.
+This yoghurt pot upcycle is featured in the A to Z of clever upcycles and resources.

-If you liked these hanging storage buckets then you might want to check out some of my other upcycled DIY craft storage organization ideas.
+If you liked these hanging storage buckets, you might want to check out some of my other upcycled DIY craft storage organization ideas.
 And my collection of Marimekko inspired crafts.

 For more storage ideas visit here.